-- In age divisions 10u and below, there will be one balk warning given to each pitcher, subsequent violations will be enforced.
+- In the 10u Majors division there will be one balk warning given to each pitcher, subsequent violations will be enforced.

 The lineup must be declared before the start of the game and used the entire game.
 If a team uses a lineup that contains 10 players, the player in the EH position, while not actually playing a defensive position, is treated as such for substitution purposes.

-Non-Roster Batting: Any team that is not roster batting should declare all eligible substitutes by noting them as such on the official lineup that is exchanged with the opposing team and/or home plate umpire at the beginning of the game.
+Non-Roster Batting: Any team that is not utilizing a continuous batting order should declare all eligible substitutes by noting them as such on the official lineup that is exchanged with the opposing team and/or home plate umpire at the beginning of the game.
 Players not listed as eligible substitutes but appear legally on the online roster will be considered legal substitutes.

-For teams that are not roster batting, starting players can withdraw and re-enter once (including designated hitters, for age divisions that allow them), provided that the players re-enter in their original position in the batting lineup.
+Re-entry Rules: For teams that are not utilizing a continuous batting order, starting players can withdraw and re-enter once (including designated hitters) provided that the players re-enter in their original position in the batting line-up.

 If batting nine, or ten with an EH, players arriving after the game has started are considered legal substitutes.

-Roster Batting: If a team chooses to roster bat, then all players other than the nine defensive position players are extra hitters and can move freely in defensive positions.
+Roster Batting: If a team chooses to roster bat, then all players other than the nine defensive position players are extra hitters and can move freely in defensive positions, except the pitching position.

-If a team is batting all present, uniformed players, with no eligible substitutes listed on the lineup card, and the number of players is nine or 10, that team is considered to be roster batting for the purposes of defensive substitutions and courtesy runners, unless the coach has specifically declared otherwise at the pregame plate conference.
+If a team is batting all present, uniformed players, with no eligible substitutes listed on the lineup card, and the number of players is nine or ten, that team is roster batting for the purposes of defensive substitutions and courtesy runners, unless the coach has specifically declared otherwise at the pregame plate conference.